 For many organizations, the transition to the cloud for data storage is inevitable.

-While you won’t need to manage physical servers or storage devices on the cloud, you will need to use software-based security tools to monitor and protect the flow of information both into and out of your cloud resources.
+While you won’t need to manage physical servers or storage devices on the cloud, you will need to use software-based security tools to monitor and protect the flow of information into and out of your cloud resources.

-A cloud service provider acquires and manages the infrastructure required for providing cloud services, runs the cloud software that provides the services, and delivers the cloud services through network access.
+A cloud service provider acquires and manages the infrastructure required for cloud services, runs the cloud software that provides the services, and delivers the cloud services through network access.

 Learn more about cloud computing security challenges and considerations here

-Amazon Web Services (AWS)
+What is Amazon Web Services (AWS)?

 Amazon Web Services (AWS) is one of the more secure CSPs, helping organizations protect their data, AWS accounts, applications, and infrastructure from unauthorized access.